MortadhaMannai/PyDetect8-Human-Detection-Reimagined/README.md

-YOLOv8 re-implementation for person detection using PyTorch
+##  PyDetect8-Human-Detection-Reimagined : YOLOv8 re-implementation for person detection using PyTorch

+## AUTHOR : MANAI MORTADHA

+### Description
+This repository contains a re-implementation of YOLOv8 specifically designed for person detection using PyTorch.
+It provides a streamlined approach to implement and utilize YOLOv8 for detecting individuals within images.

 ### Installation